videolan/vlc-ios/README.md

 ### Pull request

-Pull request are more than welcome!
+Pull requests are more than welcome!
 If you do submit one, please make sure to use a descriptive title and description.

 ### Commit